cdcabrera/curiosity-frontend/CONTRIBUTING.md

    - dependency-name: "victory*"

 #### Process for manually updating NPMs
-To update packages in bulk there are 2 pre-defined paths, "basic" and "core".
+To update packages in bulk, there are two pre-defined paths, "basic" and "core."

 > For most users, it is **highly discouraged** that you rely on updating ANY `lock` file section ONLY.
 This potentially creates long-term issues when NPM references in `package.json` potentially require specific
 > dependencies, or have built around specific package functionality that could be inadvertently altered by updating a dependencies' dependency.